 Understanding Early Stage Economics

-This section is meant to inform you of the long-term strategy that is required to find economic success for your eCommerce brand.
+This section is meant to inform you of the long-term strategy required to find economic success for your eCommerce brand.

-In the early stages of launching your brand, you may have tons of ideas about what may or may not work.
+In the early stages of launching your brand, you may have lots of ideas about what may or may not work.

 You consider your cost of goods, the cost of marketing, your available sales margin and you may think: “How will I be profitable?”